 The Office of Accessibility & Disability Services (ADS) serves as a resource to assist in employment-related requests for disability-based accommodations, including facilitation of the interactive process to understand an individual’s access needs, to collaboratively identify reasonable and appropriate accommodation(s) for the workplace, and to assist employees and supervisors with accommodation implementation.
 Initial consult inquiries from faculty, staff, student employees (including work-study and graduate assistants), and their Chairs/Supervisors are welcome.

-ADS services remain available both in-person and virtually to support employee access.
+ADS services are available both in-person and virtually to support employee access.

 GETTING STARTED:

-Individuals may complete the “Reasonable Accommodation Request form ” that is available on the ADS website located at: https://accessibility.umbc.edu/employment-accommodation-request-form/.
+Any employee with a disability may complete the “Reasonable Accommodation Request form ” available on the ADS website at https://accessibility.umbc.edu/employment-accommodation-request-form/.

 COVID-19 NOTES: